 - Vowel-R trigraphs in British English:

-of course, these sounds coming from /are/ or /air/ or /ere/ are one sound made by three letters including the R sound which in British is reduced to be a shwa sound and is not pronounced as a consonant.
-These are considered trigraphs but we will not include them here in American English phonics.
+Of course, these sounds coming from /are/ or /air/ or /ere/ are one sound made by three letters, including the R sound, which in British is reduced to a shwa sound and is not pronounced as a consonant.
+These are considered trigraphs, but we will not include them here in American English phonics.

 - Consonant trigraphs: